My "Huh?" column on the Pledge of

 Edward Morris

 Huh?
-U.S. Court Rules Pledge of Allegiance - Unconstitutional
+US Court Rules Pledge of Allegiance - Unconstitutional

-From: Jason Walsh
+From: Jason Walsh:

 Quotation

-- President Bush himself has declared the ruling "ridiculous,"
+President Bush himself has declared the ruling

-to trample Western Christian cultural heritage underfoot.
+trample Western Christian cultural heritage underfoot.

 End quotation